benmvp/slides/2016/connect/nav-react.md

 - Eventbrite is an online ticketing & events platform
 - Many conferences & events use it for registration
 - I work on our Frontend Platform team and we're wrapping up a huge push to transition from Backbone/Marionette to React
-- But I've been in the industry for a while now

 =====